-I was thinking about this during a drive about many sites and services that just don’t have a natural or artificial viral component.
+I was thinking about this during a drive about many sites and services that just don’t have a natural or artificial viral component or online viral marketing.
 Some great sites come to mind:

 link to photo

 Arbitrage.
 Huh?
+What is arbitrage?
 Is that French?
 No, but it’s a decent way of growing your site.
 If you know your value per user over some period of time you can just buy traffic for less than that.
 Example:

 monthly active users = 10,000

 Now let’s have some fun arbitrage math:

 cost per click = $.25 (you can buy from Google, Facebook, where ever)

 cost per user = $1 (it takes 4 clicks times 25% conversion to get 1 user at $.25 / click)

 At this point for every user you buy you are making $0.50 ($1.5-1).
 You should buy as much traffic as you can!
 Bottom line: If the cost to acquire user is < value per user over fixed period of time you should be doing this.